About Chiltern Arts

 Founder and Creative Director

 She founded Chiltern Arts in 2017 with the intention of bringing the highest quality music and arts to the beautiful towns and villages of the Chiltern Hills.
-She loves the collaborative creative process of designing programmes each year, and working with new and exciting creative practitioners is a constant source of joy.
+She loves the collaborative creative process of designing programmes each year, and working with new and exciting artists and creative practitioners is a constant source of joy.